 THE SOLUTION: FIRE-SMART LANDSCAPES

-The project will deliver guidelines for fire-smart landscape planning in the Mediterranean region and Landscape Action Plans aimed at applying FLR principles in each target landscape: Luberon NRP in France, Prokletije and Komovi NP in Montenegro and Samaria NP/Lefka Ori in Greece.
+The project delivered guidelines for fire-smart landscape planning in the Mediterranean region and Landscape Action Plans aimed at applying FLR principles in each target landscape: Luberon NRP in France, Prokletije and Komovi NP in Montenegro and Samaria NP/Lefka Ori in Greece.
 This will increase the capacity to secure adequate long-term support through funding mechanisms addressing land degradation and climate change.
 Upscaling in the Mediterranean region will be secured by the Medforval network of Mediterranean high value ecological forests.

 THE MEDITERRE3 PROJECT ACTIVITIES